 As for staying connected, you can get a pre-activated SIM card on arrival at a few airports in India (including Ahmedabad), with 50 INR (US $0.78) of credit for calls and 50MB of data.
-These SIM cards are operated by the Government’s BSNL and you’ll probably won’t have the best service.
+The Government’s BSNL operates these SIM cards and you’ll probably won’t have the best service.

 What’s the best way to get around?

 If you’re used to the typical chaotic traffic in India (it doesn’t change much from city to city) or other Asian cities, renting a car or a scooter is a great option.
 Preferably a scooter over a car, since they’re easier to drive through the traffic-jammed roads and easier to find a parking spot.

 The other option is the rickshaws.
 It might take a little longer for you to haggle to get the right price but it’s the most comfortable way to get around, over small distances.

 For longer distances within Ahmedabad (or to closeby places), I recommend using Uber.
 The service has been available in Ahmedabad for a while now, but, considering the company’s latest issues with local laws and regulations all over the world, let’s see how much longer it lasts.

 For road trips (if you don’t have your car or, like me, don’t drive), the best is to hire a car and a driver.
 We went with that option for our weekend trip to Diu and, after splitting the costs among the group, it turned out to be an affordable option (not to mention incredibly comfortable).

 Do you have questions or more suggestions of things to do in Ahmedabad?
 Share your tips and impressions with me on the comments below or drop me an email.